 _the idea of the post collective was already born inside ODC_

-The Post Collective offers an autonomous platform for co-creation, co-learning and cultural activism for refugees, asylum seekers, sans papiers and invited participants.
-It seeks to introduce a range of artistic, cultural and employment opportunities as well as provide an overall collaborative environment for the participants regardless of their legal status
+The Post Collective offers an autonomous platform for co-creation, co-learning, and cultural activism for refugees, asylum seekers, sans papiers, and invited participants.
+It seeks to introduce a range of artistic, cultural, and employment opportunities as well as provide an overall collaborative environment for the participants regardless of their legal status

 This call allows us to ask questions and to do the inviting rather than just getting invited to be present.
-As Tania Cañas would stress “This is a conceptual shift from working for community, and not even with, but as community.”
+As Tania Cañas would stress “This is a conceptual shift from working for the community, and not even with, but as a community.”

 We should have a number of points and questions ready that we can use to initiate discussion if need be.
 Important is to try to bring Post Collective and ODC into comparison/relation to the goals and methods of The Alliance and the different issues raised at Mechelen.

-How members of the alliance can take action and provide space for research, exploration and partnership for such projects to exist and to not stay in the margins of education / art and design?
-Mention the kunsthal application maybe?
-Also the example of the post collective teaching in the next odc 2019.
+How members of the alliance can take action and provide space for research, exploration, and partnership for such projects to exist and to not stay in the margins of education/art and design?
+Mention the Kunsthal application maybe?
+Also the example of the post collective teaching in the next ODC 2019.

 How institutions can help a project as the post collective to find its way?

-Is there someone in the alliance with expertise in financial managment?
+Is there someone in the alliance with expertise in financial management?
 Is there a legal status that can help us develop the post collective as we imagine it?
 Should it be an art project or an organization?
 Speak about the idea of Mirra of organizing workshops of exchange.

 Taking on the example of the critique of the silent university where the power it created was monopolized by the most recognizable, already with agency members -How can we distribute the power but also seek support from powerful allies?